 - How to cultivate choiceless awareness, in other words that impartial and watchful state of mind, in which we are no longer controlled by our negative attachments, aversions and delusions.

 - How meditation can help you uncover and let go of any limiting beliefs or ideas around your identity as a person.

 - How we can positively adapt to change with the help of meditation on impermanence practice.

 - Meditation on the five aggregates of experience: material form, sensations, perception, thought and consciousness.
 Meditation on the five aggregates helps us to directly know the present moment, to experience reality, rather than perceiving it through the obscuring fog of the mind’s limited concepts.

 - Applications of mindfulness: coping more effectively with stress, illness, pain, change and conflict.

-The course is eight weekly sessions and will be led by experienced teacher Zeenat Cameron.
+The course is eight weekly sessions (please note there is no class on the 4 April) and will be led by experienced teacher Zeenat Cameron.
 Audio recordings will be available of all class materials and meditations, as well as handouts of the course content, and ongoing email support in between classes.

 If you'd like more information or to chat about the course please contact us.